 3. Separate your accounts, ASAP

-Now look at joint accounts.
-All joint debts — including debts where you are a cosigner and not the primary borrower — should be separated as much as possible.
+Now, look at your joint accounts.
+All joint debts -- including debts where you are a cosigner and not the primary borrower -- should be separated as much as possible.
 The trick is that you need the consent of the lender.
-You can’t absolve your liability for a debt simply be agreeing with your spouse that he or she will be responsible for the debt.
+You can’t absolve your liability for a debt simply by agreeing with your spouse that he or she will be responsible for the debt.

 As part of these steps, it is important to consult a divorce attorney before making any moves.
 Exactly how you’re debt will be handled will be part of a settlement or divorce decree.
 So you’ll want to make sure any shifting of debt or assets are part of that process.